orfeotoolbox/OTB/CONTRIBUTING.md

 * Merge requests can be merged once the dashboard is proven green for this branch.
   This condition is mandatory unless reviewers and authors explicitely agree that it can be skipped (for instance in case of documentation merges or compilation fixes on develop).
-Branches of that sort can be identified with the ~patch label.
+Branches of that sort can be identified with the ~patch label, which tells the reviewer that the author would like to merge without dashboard testing.

 Branches can be registered for dashboard testing by adding one line in `Config/feature_branches.txt` in [otb-devutils repository](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-devutils.git).